Information for Ukrainians

 – After the ID card for displaced persons has been issued, persons can also become self-employed: https://www.wko.at/service/ukraine-faq.html

-Even if you do not yet have an insurance number and an e-card replacement voucher, medical care is still guaranteed by presenting the appropriate proof (passport or other residence documents relating to Ukraine).
+• If no insurance number or e-card replacement document is available, medical care will still be provided upon presentation of appropriate proof (passport or other residence documents relating to Ukraine).

 Donations in kind for our care facilities